Tealium/tealium-dotnet-maui/iOS Build.md

 # iOS Build

-In order to make this project work for iOS, a TealiumSwift and a TealiumWrapperCocoapods framework need to be in the `APIs/Tealium.Platform.iOS/Release-fat` folder.
+In order to make this project work for iOS, a TealiumSwift and a TealiumWrapperCocoapods framework need to be in the `APIs/Tealium.Platform.iOS/tealium-xcframeworks` folder.
-Installing them is as easy as installing via cocoapods the Example workspace `Bindings/iOS/TealiumWrapperCocoapods/Example/TealiumWrapperCocoapods.xcworkspace` and build the `TealiumWrapperSample` scheme in release mode.
+Installing them is as easy as running the `xcframeworks.sh` script in the `Bindings/iOS/TealiumWrapperCocoapods` directory.
 This will compile both frameworks for device and simulator, merge them in two fat frameworks and place them in the correct place.

-## Post Install Script algorithm

-The post install script should first create a Generated-Frameworks in the cocoapod Example folder.
-Then TealiumSwift and TealiumWrapperCocoapods frameworks should be created for Simulator and Device, and then merged in the Fat folder.
-This is then copied in the `APIs/Tealium.Platform.iOS/Release-fat` folder, where it can be consumed by our project.

 ## Troubleshooting